dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
 well I
-also saw in your your paper um you talked a lot about you know delegated it is kind of what you're talking about as far as having someone that is trusted to
+also saw in your paper you
+talked a lot about you know delegated it is kind of what you're talking about as far as having someone that is trusted to